 Permalinks in WordPress can be handled from the Backend easily.
 You have to navigate to the Settings >> Permalinks in the left-hand-side menu of the WordPress dashboard.
 WordPress Permalinks are usually classified into different types.
 Here we will try to explain them.

 - Ugly Permalinks: (Default WordPress Permalink Structure which contains Post ID (http://www.example.com/?p=2017)

 - Pretty Permalinks: (Custom Permalinks which contains human-readable words like (http://www.example.com/%category%/%postname%/)

 1. Ugly Permalinks

-Ugly permalinks are the default WordPress Permalinks settings activated when you install a WordPress on your server.
+Ugly permalinks are the default WordPress Permalinks settings activated when installing a WordPress on your server.
 This is the most annoying permalinks structure and not SEO Friendly.
-Almost, all the web developers and bloggers switch to Pretty Permalinks right after installing the WordPress.
-Ugly Permalinks are usually not much readable like in the image below.
+Almost all the web developers and bloggers switch to Pretty Permalinks right after installing WordPress.
+Ugly Permalinks are usually not much readable as in the image below.

-Ugly permalink usually contains numbers instead of words.
-The default WordPress permalinks are considered ugly because it uses Post ID in the URL as you can see below.
-This is not a SEO Friendly Permalink structure.
+An ugly permalink usually contains numbers instead of words.
+The default WordPress permalinks are considered ugly because it uses Post ID in the URL, as you can see below.
+This is not an SEO Friendly Permalink structure.

 2. Custom Permalinks (Pretty Permalinks) in WordPress

-The very first thing to do after installing WordPress is to create a custom Permalink structure.
-WordPress allows you to generate permalinks (permanent URIs) on your blog, which appear as though each of your posts is an individual static page on your site, rather than the dynamic output of a database-driven website.
+After installing WordPress, the first thing to do is create a custom Permalink structure.
+WordPress allows you to generate permalinks (permanent URIs) on your blog, which appear as though each of your posts is an individual static page on your site rather than the productive output of a database-driven website.
 A custom Permalink structure will make your blog more SEO friendly and turn those ugly URL’s into Google bait!